-Twice a year, beginning of the winter and summer semester, we also offer a weekend in Berlin for all exchange students in Germany, at an additional cost.
-That is a great opportunity to get to know the other students and spend a fun and exciting weekend in the capital of Germany with the opportunity to share experiences and to talk to people who might be experiencing the same insecurities.
+Twice a year, in spring and fall, we also offer a weekend in Berlin for all exchange students in Germany at an additional cost.
+That is a great opportunity to get to know the other students and spend a fun and exciting weekend in the capital of Germany with the opportunity to share experiences and to talk to others who might be experiencing the same insecurities.

-Students placed in Berlin can also take part in the weekly activity programme for adult language course students, with sightseeing and excursions to neighbouring cities.
+Students placed in Berlin can also take part in the weekly activity program for adult language course students, with sightseeing and excursions to neighboring cities.
 The meeting point will usually be the campus.
 If you are on campus, you might want to drop in to see your coordinator.
 We are always happy to hear from you and find out how you are getting on!
 You will find us in house 3 on the first floor.

-3. Host family / Boarding Community
+3. Host family

 By now, you will have heard a lot about how to adapt to life in a foreign family.
 One of the main bits of advice you will have heard over and over again might be: try to behave like you were just another member of the family.
 Easier said than done.
 After all, you are a stranger in an unknown family.
-The only way to overcome this is to stop being a stranger by getting to know your "new relatives":
+The only way to overcome this is to stop being a stranger by getting to know your "new relatives".
+Please bear in mind that while you are adapting to them, they are also adapting to having a new member in the family.

 Spend time with your family.
-At the beginning, it might be tempting to go hide in your room and skype or to hang out only with other exchange or language students.
+At the beginning, it might be tempting to go hide in your room and facetime or to hang out only with other exchange or language students.
 However, it is during mealtimes, during trips to the supermarket or by attending Oma Brigitte's birthday that you will get to build up a relationship with your hosts and feel increasingly confident around them.

-This does not mean, of course, that you are not entitled to your private space and to taking time-out when you need it (after all, talking in a language that is not yours can be quite exhausting).
+This does not mean, of course, that you are not entitled to your private space and to taking time-out when you need it (after all, talking in a foreign language can be quite exhausting).
 On the contrary, you might find that rather the opposite is the case, that the members of your new family might spend more time on their own or doing silent activities than you are used to from home.
-It will take some time, but you will get used to these differences in temperament.
-If this or anything else bothers you, try talking to your family or to your tutor.
+It will take some time, but you will get used to these differences in behavior.
+If this or anything else bothers you, try talking to your host family or to your local coordinator.

-Don't be afraid to ask if you are not sure how things work in the family (what times do they eat, what time are you supposed to be home in the evening, how should you go about washing your clothes), just ask.
-This will not only make it easier for you to avoid misunderstandings and to integrate in the family's life, it will show them you respect and care for their way of life... and you will practise your German.
+Don't be afraid to ask if you are not sure how things work in the family (at what times they eat, what time you're supposed to be home in the evening, how you should go about washing your clothes), just ask.
+This will not only make it easier for you to avoid misunderstandings and to integrate in the family's life, it will also show them you respect and care for their way of life... and you will practise your German.